Before you begin

 Why read this Guide?

-Let's make a rule.
+Let's establish a ground rule.

-“My maintenance calories are X. My goal is Y, so I’m running a deficit/surplus of Z. My target intake is A calories with B grams of protein, C grams of carbs, and D grams of fat.”
+"My maintenance is X calories.
+My goal is Y, so I am eating at a Z calorie deficit or surplus.
+This means my daily target is A calories, made up of B grams of protein, C grams of carbs, and D grams of fat."

 What the Scale Doesn't Tell You